If you are not happy with the color of your aluminum frames don’t worry, you don’t have to replace them, you can just repaint them.

 Depending on the surface of the aluminum, the size, and position of the window price vary from $170 to $240 per window for both sides.
 However, it is far cheaper and with far less mess than replacing the windows.

-Few factors can affect the cost of painting aluminum window frames.
-Size of the window, position on the property, type of the paint, preparation, and a few things affect the price.
-In general, you can expect to pay between $170 and $240 per window.
+A few factors can affect the cost of painting aluminum window frames.
+The size of the window, position on the property, type of paint, preparation, and a few things affect the price.
+Generally, you can expect to pay between $170 and $240 per window.

 Benefits of painting aluminum window frames

 Versatility is one of the strongest sides of aluminum.
-Aluminum window frames are less expensive compared to other materials, they reduce carbon levels and are flexible to design and get the look you want.
-With spray finishes, you can achieve the look of the original powder coat and you have a nearly unlimited choice of colors.
-The paint dries quickly so you can use your windows within an hour or two.
+Aluminum window frames are less expensive than other materials; they reduce carbon levels and are flexible to design and get the look you want.
+With spray finishes, you can achieve the look of the original powder coat, and you have a nearly unlimited choice of colors.
+The paint dries quickly so that you can use your windows within an hour or two.

-Repainting aluminum window frames makes your windows look new and also strengthens the joinery making them more resistant to elements.
-Aluminum frames finish can be in matte, gloss, or satin.
+Repainting aluminum window frames makes your windows look new and strengthens the joinery making them more resistant to elements.
+Aluminum frames can be in matte, gloss, or satin.

 Why painting instead of replacing